Thousands of demonstrators are on the streets of the Tunisian capital, calling for the president to stand down immediately.

 He said he had ordered troops to stop firing on protesters except in self defence, and pledged to take action on food prices, which have gone up fourfold in recent weeks.

-Afterwards, Mr Ben Ali's supporters took to the streets of Tunis, cheering and sounding car horns.
+Afterwards, Mr Ben Ali's supporters took to the streets of

 In a further overture, foreign minister Kamel Mourjane said it would be possible to form a government of national unity involving the opposition.